open-telemetry/opentelemetry-specification/specification/sdk-tracing.md

 * Success - batch is successfully exported.
 For protocol exporters this typically means that the data is sent over the wire and delivered to the destination server.
 * FailedNotRetryable - exporting failed.
-The caller must not retry exporting the same batch.
-The batch must be dropped.
+The caller MUST NOT retry exporting the same batch.
+The batch MUST be dropped.
 This for example can happen when the batch contains bad data and cannot be serialized.
 * FailedRetryable - cannot export to the destination.
-The caller should record the error and may retry exporting the same batch after some time.
+The caller SHOULD record the error and MAY retry exporting the same batch after some time.
 This for example can happen when the destination is unavailable, there is a network error or endpoint does not exist.